-If you are worried that you may have Coronavirus or have been exposed due to travel, please do not come into the clinic, any other GP surgery, a pharmacy or a hospital.
+If you have symptoms of coronavirus (a high temperature or a new, continuous cough), please do not leave your home.
+That includes coming into the clinic, any other GP surgery, a pharmacy or a hospital.

 Gov.uk: For the latest guidance about coronavirus (COVID-19) for health professionals, businesses, schools and other organisations.